VB6Hobbyst7/ImGTA/README.md

   * List nearby pedestrians id
   * List nearby vehicles id
   * Show pedestrians and vehicles in game (id, life)
+  * Show position and speed of tracked entity in game
-  * Entity list of variables (type, health, injured, model, position, is mission entity)
+  * Entity list of variables (type, health, injured, model, position, speed, is mission entity)
 * Lua console
   * Call all natives directly within the game
   * Autocompletion for natives